 Any unsportsmanlike conduct that causes injury to an Opponent.
-Every athlete competing in the sport of MMA is expected to represent the sport in a positive light emphasizing sportsmanship and humility.
+Every Contestant competing in Submission Grappling is expected to represent the sport in a positive light, emphasizing sportsmanship and humility.
 Any athlete that disrespects the rules of the sport or attempts to inflict unnecessary harm on a Competitor shall be viewed as being unsportsmanlike.